-I, ROBERT A. GUERRERO, COMMISSIONER, CNMI DEPT. OF PUBLIC SAFETY, on behalf of the Commonwealth of NORTHERN MARIANA ISLANDS , as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the Commonwealth satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+I, CLEMENT R. BERMUDES, COMMISSIONER, CNMI DEPT. OF PUBLIC SAFETY, on behalf of the Commonwealth of NORTHERN MARIANA ISLANDS , as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the Commonwealth satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.

 If there are any exceptions that should be noted to the above certification, include an explanation in the text box below.
-CNMI DPS MCSAP is working on addressing a finding from 2017 regarding to the applicability of the FMCSR's and the FHMR's to the CNMI.
-The MCSAP program is collaborating with the members of the CNMI Legislature to amend Title 9 of the Commonwealth Code §3114 for the automatic adoption of the FMCSR's and FHMR's.
-The draft legislation is currently under review before being introduce in the CNMI legislature.
+The CNMI DPS MCSAP is actively dealing with a discovery made in 2017 concerning the FMCSR's and FHMR's related to the CNMI.
+The MCSAP initiative is cooperating with the CNMI Legislature representatives to modify Title 9 of the Commonwealth Code §3114.
+This modification aims to facilitate the automatic integration of the FMCSR's and FHMR's.
+The initial version of the proposed legislation is presently being evaluated before its presentation in the CNMI Legislature.
+On the month of May 2023, the program met with the Vice Speaker for the House of Representatives in regards to include an automatic adoption of MCSAP regulations.
+The program will continue to work with the Vice Speaker in moving the proposed legislation forward and are hopeful that it will be passed by the House of Representatives and moved up to the Senate.
+The program anticipates the proposed law to be passed by the month of December 2023 by the Senate.

-Part 5 Section 2 - Annual Review of Laws, Regulations, Policies and Compatibility Certification
+Part 5 Section 3 - Annual Review of Laws, Regulations, Policies and Compatibility Certification